 - (a) Write code to calculate, plot and (optionally) animate the motions for arbitrary values of the given constants. - (b) Within numerical precision, should your numerical solution always have the property that $F = (m_1 + m_2)a_G$ where $x_G = (x_1m_1 + x_2m_2)/(m_1 + m_2)$ ?
-(As always in this course, yes or no questions are not multiple choice, but need justification that another student, one who got the opposite answer, would find convincing.) - (c) Use your numerics to demonstrate that if k is large the motion of each mass is, for time scales large compared to the oscillations, close to the center of mass motion. - (d) 5730 only: Using analytic arguments, perhaps inspired by and buttressed with numerical examples, make the following statement as precise as possible:
+(As always in this course, "yes or no" questions are not multiple choice, but need justification that another student, one who got the opposite answer as you, would find convincing.) - (c) Use your numerics to demonstrate that if k is large the motion (displacement relative to its starting position) of each mass is, for time scales large compared to the oscillations, close to the center of mass motion. - (d) 5730 only: Using analytic arguments, perhaps inspired by and buttressed with numerical examples, make the following statement as precise as possible: